lucasdickey/lucas-cv/app/config/ACP_README.md

 ### API errors
 - Check the browser console for error messages
-- Verify the API endpoint is correct
+- Verify the API endpoint is correctly set to `/api/apebot` (local proxy)
-- Check if authentication is required
+- Check if authentication is required (set `NEXT_PUBLIC_APEBOT_API_KEY` if needed)
-- Ensure CORS is properly configured on the server
+- The backend proxy at `app/api/apebot/route.ts` handles CORS automatically
+- In development, the proxy provides mock fallback responses if the external API is unavailable

 ### Styling issues
 - Verify Tailwind CSS is properly configured